Sheilah Martin

-Sheilah L. Martin (born May 31, 1956) is a puisne justice of the Supreme Court of Canada, having served in that role since 2017.
+Sheilah L. Martin (born May 31, 1956) is a retired Canadian jurist, who served as a puisne justice of the Supreme Court of Canada from 2017 to 2026.
 She was nominated to the court by Prime Minister Justin Trudeau on November 29, 2017.
 Before her appointment to Canada's highest court, Martin had served on the Court of Appeal of Alberta, the Court of Appeal for the Northwest Territories, and the Court of Appeal of Nunavut since 2016, and the Court of Queen's Bench of Alberta from 2005 to 2016.

 Early life and education

 Martin was born and raised in Montreal.
 She earned a Bachelor of Civil Law and a Bachelor of Common Law from McGill University in 1981.
 She then moved to Alberta to pursue her career.
 Martin was called to the Alberta Bar in 1989, and mainly practiced in the province till her call to the highest court in the country.

 Martin earned a Master of Laws from the University of Alberta in 1983.
 Between 1982 and 1986, she worked as a researcher and law professor at the University of Calgary.
 Martin earned her Doctorate of Juridical Science from the University of Toronto in 1991.
 She then served as acting dean and then permanent dean of the University of Calgary's Faculty of Law from 1991 to 1996.